vtexdocs/helpcenter/README.md

 ## About

 ### Objective
-This repository implements the new VTEX Developers Portal with better navigability, content centralization and search facility to improve developers experience as they consult our applications documentation, guides and API references.
+This repository implements the new VTEX Help Center Portal with better navigability, content centralization and search facility to improve merchants experience as they consult our new feature announcements, tutorial articles, troubleshooting guides and other types of documentation.

 ### Concepts and Features
-As the Developer Portal provides VTEX documentation to users, some of its main features are:
+As the Help Center Portal provides VTEX documentation to users, some of its main features are:
-- OpenAPI documentations rendering
+- Multilingual content

-  The [OpenAPI](https://www.openapis.org/) specification was chosen by VTEX to generate its API references guides since it defines a standard interface to describe RESTful APIs, as well as it can be easily understood, consumed and rendered by tools like [ReadMe](https://readme.com/) (used in the initial Developers Portal).
+  All information present in the Help Center Portal is displayed in three languages ​​(English, Portuguese and Spanish), allowing easy access to the content available on the platform.

 - Markdown files rendering

   [Markdown](https://www.markdownguide.org/) is a very popular markup language that helps making plaintext documents more semantic by adding formatting elements defined in its syntax.
-VTEX developers and many tech writers reccur to Markdown to write documentation, including those served by the Developers Portal.
+All documentation available on the Help Center Portal is written in markdown language.

 ## Versioning